Janko Stamenović

 (The Picture of Federal Parlament Building In Belgrade)

-I received a B.S.E.E. in Computer Science and Engineering from University of Belgrade, School of Electrical Engineering in February 1994.
+I received a B.S.E.E. in Computer Science and Engineering from University of Belgrade, School of Electrical Engineering

 (The building of EE School of University of Belgrade)